dolthub/dolt/doc/decent/vision.md

 # Vision

-*Noms enables developers to build rich decentralized applications*
+*Noms enables developers to build rich decentralized applications.*

 Decentralization promises to be the next great evolution of the Web.
 But developers today struggle to create even simple decentralized applications because there are no databases that work well in a decentralized environment.